maneatsbible/maneatsbible.github.io/about.md

 comments: false
 ---

-I'm a plain preacher of holiness and judgment in Jesus Christ, and the pastor of Fear God Church.
+I'm a plain preacher of holiness and judgment in Jesus Christ, and the pastor of **Fear God Church**.
 I proclaim the truth without the leaven of apologetics, [reading the Bible plainly]({{ site.url }}/plain-reading).

 God is love and His Son is life.